thinkful-ei22/its_a_date_client/README.md

 Goodtimes is a small app designed to help friends select the time and place to hang out that works best for the group.
 By simply casting votes, everyone can avoid those never-ending group texts that decide nothing.
 Get ready to organize a get-together faster than ever before!

 Goodtimes was made during a three week span as part of Thinkful's Engineering Immersion program.
-Members worked as team utilizing Agile development practices and methodology with daily standups and weekly retrospectives.
+Members worked as ateam utilizing Agile development practices and methodology with daily standups and weekly retrospectives.

 ## Deployed app